naemon/naemon.github.io/documentation/usersguide/objectdefinitions.md

 Unless you've changed the <a href="configmain.html#interval_length">interval_length</a> directive from the default value of 60, this number will mean minutes.

-More information on this value can be found in the <a href="checkscheduling.html">check scheduling</a> documentation.
+More information can be found in the <a href="servicechecks.html">service checks</a> documentation.
 </td>
 </tr>
 <tr>